 But being part of the Disney Vacation Club doesn’t mean you have to use your points to stay in Disney specific resorts.
 In fact, there are a large number of non-Disney resorts where members can apply their points.
 Some of these places include the Boston Harbor Hotel, for example.
 Each share purchased, at the time this article was written, is good for 40 years and is transferable.
 Of course, this is subject to change at any time.

-There have been many people who believe that DVC is a great opportunity for Disney fanatics, and those who want a big bang for their buck.
-When taken into consideration, most families can spend upwards to $10,000 visiting Orlando (factoring in flight costs, restaurant/dining fees, transportation to and from the parks, and hotel accommodations, not to mention those little situations that happen to pop up out of the blue like needing to buy extra clothes from the Magic Kingdom gift shop after being drenched on Splash Mountain).
+There are many people who believe that DVC is a great opportunity for Disney fanatics.
+In addition to those who want a big bang for their buck.
+When taken into consideration, most families can spend upwards to $10,000 visiting Orlando.
+Factoring in flight costs, restaurant/dining fees, transportation to and from the parks, and hotel accommodations, not to mention those little situations that happen to pop up out of the blue like needing to buy extra clothes from the Magic Kingdom gift shop after being drenched on Splash Mountain.

 Currently, again at the time of writing this article, it costs up to $112 per point, plus yearly dues.
-The minimum purchase (through Disney) is 160 points, which means you might end up having to pay out almost $18,000 for your timeshare investment, in some cases.
+The minimum purchase (through Disney) is 160 points.
+This means you might end up having to pay out almost $18,000 for your timeshare investment, in some cases.

 Another perk for DVC members is that you can get a discount on Disney theme park annual passes.
-Additionally, you can add the Dining Plan without buying park tickets, which comes in handy if you aren’t staying on the property.
+Additionally, you can add the Dining Plan without buying park tickets.
+That comes in handy if you aren’t staying on the property.

-Just one thing to note, however: being a member of the Disney Vacation Club doesn’t mean you receive free tickets for the theme parks nor dining or transportation to Florida or while in Florida.
-So with all that in mind, DVC is definitely a timeshare to consider for those who want to live in a Disney dream.
+Just one thing to note, however: being a member of the Disney Vacation Club doesn’t mean you receive free tickets for the theme parks.
+Nor dining or transportation to Florida or while in Florida.
+So with all that in mind… DVC timeshare is something to consider for those who want to live in a Disney dream.